PingOne Advanced Identity Cloud

 Authentication levels

-When a user authenticates successfully, PingOne Advanced Identity Cloud creates a session which allows PingOne Advanced Identity Cloud to manage the user’s access to resources.
+When a user authenticates successfully, Advanced Identity Cloud creates a session which allows Advanced Identity Cloud to manage the user’s access to resources.
 The session is assigned an authentication level.
 The authentication level is often used as a measure of the strength of the authentication performed.
 For example, a simple username and password might be assigned a low authentication level, while multi-factor authentication with push and WebAuthn might be assigned a high level.

 Authorization policies might require a particular authentication level to access protected resources.
-When an authenticated user tries to access a protected resource without satisfying the authentication level requirement, PingOne Advanced Identity Cloud denies access to the resource and returns an advice indicating that the user must reauthenticate at the required level to access the resource.
+When an authenticated user tries to access a protected resource without satisfying the authentication level requirement, Advanced Identity Cloud denies access to the resource and returns an advice indicating that the user must reauthenticate at the required level to access the resource.

-The policy enforcement point, such as an agent, sends the user back to PingOne Advanced Identity Cloud for a session upgrade.
+The policy enforcement point, such as an agent, sends the user back to Advanced Identity Cloud for a session upgrade.

-PingOne Advanced Identity Cloud provides the following nodes to manage authentication levels:
+Advanced Identity Cloud provides the following nodes to manage authentication levels:

 Position these nodes to alter the authentication level, depending on the route taken through the authentication flow.